UniMath/agda-unimath/src/category-theory/full-large-subprecategories.lagda.md

 every two objects `X` and `Y` in the subcategory, the subtype of homomorphisms from `X` to `Y` in the subcategory is [full](foundation.full-subtypes.md).

-Note that large full subprecategories are not assumed to be closed under isomorphisms.
+Note that full large subprecategories are not assumed to be closed under isomorphisms.

 ## Definitions

-### Large subprecategories
+### Full large subprecategories

 ```agda
 module _